The best sales to shop this weekend: Cricut, Best Buy, Nespresso and more | CNN Underscored

 The Cricut Maker is the ultimate arts and crafts tool, and this weekend it’s back down to its lowest price ever at $299.
 That’s right: Save $100 on the extremely versatile machine that can cut hundreds of different materials, making home craft projects such as face masks or games for the kids a breeze.

-Apple 13-inch MacBook Air ($899.99, originally $999; amazon.com)
+Apple 13-Inch MacBook Air ($899.99, originally $999; amazon.com)

 Now’s your chance to score the latest MacBook Air at its lowest price ever on Amazon.
 Apple’s latest version of the 13-inch, 256GB model in silver, gold and Space Gray is $100 off for a limited time.
 This laptop contains the new M1 chip, and thus nabbed the title of “best Apple laptop” in our comprehensive test, since it can handle everything from web browsing to video exporting with ease.

-Hydro Flask 32-ounce Wide Mouth Water Bottle ($24.97, originally $44.95; dickssportinggoods.com)
+Hydro Flask 32-Ounce Wide-Mouth Water Bottle ($24.97, originally $44.95; dickssportinggoods.com)

 Drink in some deals on water bottles from Hydro Flask.
-The brand’s 32-ounce wide mouth bottle is about $20 off in select summer-y colors at Dick’s Sporting Goods.
+The brand’s 32-ounce wide-mouth bottle is about $20 off in select summery colors at Dick’s Sporting Goods.
 These vacuum-insulated bottles promise to keep your hot beverages hot up to 12 hours and cold drinks cold for 24 hours, so you can depend on them to keep you hydrated for the long haul.

 Best Buy